What I'll learn

 Teaching will take the form of lectures, discussions, group work and self-directed learning.
 Credits are gained for a variety of tasks such as quizzes, case studies, essays, reports, presentations and timed assessments.

-If you do not already have relevant work experience, you will be encouraged and expected to get a voluntary placement to gain relevant workplace experience to support your higher education application.
+If you do not already have relevant work experience, you will be encouraged and expected to seek a voluntary placement to gain relevant workplace experience to support your higher education application.

 How I'll be assessed